starbeamjs/starbeam/docs/DOM-ATTACHMENT-BOUNDARY.md

 - keep cleanup per element with a `WeakMap`;
 - unsubscribe and finalize the scope on `unmounted`.

+The public API uses the same directive-owned lifetime path proven by the probe.
-The probe also shows that the component-centered `@starbeam/vue` `setupResource` path is not the right directive-hook mechanism.
-Directive hooks do not have setup-time `getCurrentInstance()` context, so a future Vue element-attachment API needs a directive-owned lifetime path.
+The component-centered `@starbeam/vue` `setupResource` path is not the right directive-hook mechanism.
+Directive hooks do not have setup-time `getCurrentInstance()` context.

 ## Boundary matrix